1. Introduction

 6. Leadership, Quality Assurance & Management

-Provider Quarterly Returns Additionally, care providers contracting with either the Local Authority or NHS Somerset are required to complete a quarterly quality assurance return of core indicators to support the routine monitoring of quality and risk in line with our contractual and statutory duties.
+Provider Quarterly Returns: Care providers contracting with either the Local Authority or NHS Somerset are required to complete a quarterly quality assurance return on the Pamms portal.
+The return consists of a questionnaire with Key Performance Indictors ( KPIs) embedded.
+Multi-agency meetings are convened quarterly to review submissions with the aim of identifying whether any system support is needed or can be offered to help address falling or consistently low KPI results.
+The routine monitoring of quality and risk align with our contractual and statutory duties.

-We encourage providers to use the information as an external review of the quality of care being delivered and a benchmark with providers offering similar services in Somerset.
-This information can be shared by either the provider or the commissioner with the regulator to triangulate information about the quality of care being delivered.
+We encourage providers to use the dashboard as an external review of the quality of care being delivered and as a benchmark with providers offering similar services in Somerset.

 b) CQC Inspection reports and ratings

-We monitor latest CQC Inspection ratings and reports and use overall ratings to inform provider’s overall RAG score[1]
+We routinely monitor latest CQC Inspection ratings and reports and use overall ratings to inform provider’s overall RAG score[1]

-NHS Somerset and the Local Authority maintain regular contact with the CQC, and some provider intelligence may also be shared through these engagements.
+NHS Somerset ICB and the Local Authority maintain regular contact with the CQC, and some provider intelligence may also be shared through these engagements.

 c) Service Quality Feedback (SQF) information